thigg/sailing-to-coffee/README.md

  2. build QT part

 ### Build java part
+#### Prepare
+ - have an aarch64 device for compilation and running
+ - setup ssh and developer mode on your phone
+ - On your phone, download an aarch64 release of graalvm and [install native image](https://www.graalvm.org/22.1/reference-manual/native-image/)
+ - modify the `java-part/compile.sh` script for your setup with the graal path (needed twice) and your ssh connection name.

+#### Build

 The base of the java part is in the `java-part` folder.

 GraalVM supports no cross compilation, thus download and unzip GraalVM on your phone and rsync the java part to the phone.